TaitoUnited/taito-cli/examples/README.md

     * TODO...

-3. Run `taito config` in the project directory.
+3. Run `taito env-config` in the project directory.
 This will create a new Sentry project for you.

-4. Create dev and prod environments for the project by running `taito create:dev` and `taito create:prod` in the project directory.
+4. Create dev and prod environments for the project by running `taito env-create:dev` and `taito env-create:prod` in the project directory.
 This will TODO:

-5. Start local development by running: `taito install`, `taito start`, `taito init` and `taito open`.
+5. Start local development by running: `taito o-install`, `taito o-start`, `taito o-init` and `taito open`.

 6. Push a change in the dev branch and it will be deployed on your Kubernetes cluster running on Google Cloud as a development version.